RadicalZephyr/old-site/_posts/2014-6-11-keybase-hackernews-q&a.md

 So I volunteered myself for a public service.
 I extracted the parts of the discussion that were interesting and relevant into a text document.
 I tried to focus on the questions that got interesting responses.
 I left out many little asides, and tangential discussions.

+Without further ado:

+### General Announcement

 malgorithms 118 days ago